What is the role of XICA consultants in supporting data-driven decision-making?

 Therefore, we first consider what value our clients will gain from our work, and then we make full use of our internal resources to flexibly design and execute projects.This mindset may be what is most needed in a consultant.

-The following article also introduces examples of projects that Minami has been involved in.
+The following article also introduces some examples of clients that Minami has worked with.

 Recommended articles